 With a dry sense of humour, and an ability to laugh at herself, Lilith has been a keen participant in the Concerts over the years.
 Although for the writer I will never quite get over, during my first year of membership in 1984 seeing the esteemed new President dressed as a yellow chicken, nearly the size of Big Bird!
 Lilith plays with the Bridge Club on Wednesdays.
 She has maintained an interest in all the women's competitions, but because of health issues is no longer playing golf.
-2021 will bring 50 years of membership.
+In 2021 Lilith became a Golf Member pf the Club after 50 years of service.

-1992 Women's Committee

-L-R Back row:
+1992 Women's Committee L-R Back row:

 Jill Greentree, Chris Riddle, Gay Holt, Joy Reece, Chidori Yoshino, Barbara Johnson.
 L-R Front row:

 Sandra Gillies, Lilith Gollan, Barbara Pearce, Shirley Blackburn